oopsguy/pconfig/README.md

 ## ArrayAccess

-`Config` has implemented `ArrayAccess` interface, you can access configuration by index.
+`PConfig` has implemented `ArrayAccess` interface, you can access configuration by array operations.

 ```php
 <?php